VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/how-to-monitor-k8s.md

 ## Prerequisites

 - Active Managed VictoriaMetrics instance.
-You can learn how to signup for Managed VictoriaMetrics [here](https://docs.victoriametrics.com/managed-victoriametrics/quickstart.html#how-to-register).
+You can learn how to sign up for Managed VictoriaMetrics [here](https://docs.victoriametrics.com/managed-victoriametrics/quickstart.html#how-to-register).
 - Access to your kubernetes cluster
 - Helm binary.
 You can find installation [here](https://helm.sh/docs/intro/install/)